Last Updated: August 9, 2024

 United States of America

-What was Dave Brubeck's Net Worth?
+What Was Dave Brubeck's Net Worth?

 Dave Brubeck was an American jazz pianist and composer who had a net worth of $15 million at the time of his death in 2012.
-Dave Bruebeck is considered to be one of the pioneers of the cool jazz genre.
+Dave Brubeck is considered to be one of the pioneers of the cool jazz genre.
 He was well-known for using unusual time signatures in his music and contrasting rhythms, which can be heard on his most popular album, "Time Out."

 Early Life